Redorbb/Kaboca-Family/README.md

 So our final expression will look something like this hyper_{k ↑ ↑ ↑ ↑ (k ↑ ↑ ↑ (k ↑ ↑ k^((k*(6+k))^k)))}(k , k ↑ ↑ ↑ ↑ (k ↑ ↑ ↑ (k ↑ ↑ k^((k*(10^2^168+k))^k)

 After this evolution takes place again and instead of putting the hyper in the index, we will put hyper to the index of the index.
-Nest it one moree time
+Nest it one more time

 15. F(x) = hyper_{hyper_{6+k}(k,x)}(k,x)
 16. F(x) = hyper_{hyper_{k*(6+k)}(k,x))}(k,x)